'No Unusual Signs' That Kim Jong Un's Health Is In Danger, South Korea Says

 North Korea lately has raised eyebrows by claiming to have no coronavirus cases in the midst of a global pandemic that has affected nearly every other country in the world.
 More than a decade ago, in 2008, officials there kept it under wraps when Kim's father, Kim Jong Il, suffered a stroke.
 U.S. and South Korean intelligence services also reportedly didn't learn about his death in 2011 until North Korea officially announced it 48 hours afterward.

-Uncertainty dogs even the age of the man now in power, who is believed to be in his mid- to late 30s.
+Uncertainty dogs even the age of the man now in power, who is believed to be in his mid-to-late 30s.
 Kim Jong Un also prompted rampant rumors beyond North Korea's borders in 2014, when he reportedly underwent ankle surgery and disappeared from public events for more than a month.